Andy-Bartkiv/Andy-Bartkiv/README.md

 - 👋 Hi, I’m Andy, a big fan of Computer Science and a self-taught Software Engineer
 - 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React Native and Kotlin

 <!---